 I spent some time with Ali Grimshaw’s writing circle and once again, enjoyed being with like minded souls as we explored poetry together.
 The inspiration for my poem came from, “Lighthouse Keeping” by Kay Ryan. – Val

+Know that we are keepers of the light Holding space and reaching out to those in darkened places.
+Its not our job to judge, advise, fix or rescue others.
+Our calling is to keep the light shining within ourselves and bring it to the world, to keep us all afloat.
 Thank you Val for sharing this inspirational poem and for all the loving support written on your blog, Find Your Middle Ground.
 You are a bright light in the world.
 Keep on shining.
 I will be reading in appreciation.
 Photo by Ave Calvar Martinez

 The world needs the unique light that only you can shine.
 Keep your light on through the renewal of shared writing.
 Writing together can surprise us with new insights, guide our own journey and build resilience.

-Explore writing as a tool for self-reflection.
+- Explore writing as a tool for self-reflection.

-Slow down with yourself in a space of self-care.
+- Slow down with yourself in a space of self-care.

-Be inspired by the words of others.
+- Be inspired by the words of others.

 No writing experience required.
 Sharing of your writing is always optional.